maxhelias/dotfiles-macos/README.md

 brew-upgrade # Update all brew package and write all information in upgrade-$( date +%F ).log file

 # Move
-ll # Display directory with exa ll # Like ll with hidden ctree # Display a tree recursive with detail tmp # Go to /tmp folder
+ls # Display directory with exa ll # Like ll with hidden ctree # Display a tree recursive with detail tmp # Go to /tmp folder